How to use an existing USB Hard drive which you do not want to erase

 You may have a large USB HDD which has many files on it which you do not wish to delete.

-However, due to BIOS incompatibilities in many systems, the maximum size of partition that you should have for a bootable USB drive is 128GB.
+However, due to BIOS incompatibilities in many systems, the maximum size of the first partition that you should have for a bootable USB drive is 128GiB.
+The Easy2Boot files must be on the first partition because some buggy BIOSes cannot access USB drive sectors which are beyond 128GiB (137GB).

 If you have just one large HDD with a single partition of over 128GB, you should split it into two partitions

-If possible, move the start of the first partition to leave 128Gb free and then create a new first partition of 128GB.
+If you have a single large partition then move the start of the partition to leave 128Gb free and then create a new first partition of 128GiB for E2B.

-E2B also requires unused free space on the first partition so that files can be easily and quickly defragmented.
+E2B also requires unused free space on the first partition so that files can be easily and quickly defragmented, so make sure the E2B partition is large enough.

 Note: The process of shrinking partitions and moving files can be very slow on USB drives and also unsafe.
 I highly recommend that you transfer your files from the USB drive to a different drive and then use the E2B_Maker.exe GUI tool to re-partition and re-format your USB drive.
 This will make a 128GiB partition + a small 31K partition.
 You can then delete the small 2nd partition and make a large 2nd Primary NTFS partition on the USB drive and copy your own files to the 2nd partition.

-Once you have a multiple-partition USB HDD, you can install E2B onto the first partition.
+Once you have a partitioned NTFS USB HDD, you can install E2B onto the first partition.

-Note: If the drive was previously used as a bootable drive, then installing grub4dos will, of course, now make it boot to E2B instead.
+Note: If the drive was previously used as a bootable drive, then installing grub4dos will, of course, now make it boot to grub4dos.

 Run RMPrepUSB (press Ctrl+Z if you have a large USB HDD) and make sure your USB HDD is selected.
 Now proceed with these 2 actions: